Bill-Gray/PDCursesMod/docs/MANUAL.md

    dupwin() creates an exact duplicate of the window win.

+   wgetparent() returns the parent WINDOW pointer for subwindows, or NULL for windows having no parent.

    wsyncup() causes a touchwin() of all of the window's parents.

-   If wsyncok() is called with a second argument of TRUE, this causes a wsyncup() to be called every time the window is changed.
+   If syncok() is called with a second argument of TRUE, this causes a wsyncup() to be called every time the window is changed.

+   is_subwin() reports whether the specified window is a subwindow, created by subwin() or derwin().

+   is_syncok() reports whether the specified window is in syncok mode.

    wcursyncup() causes the current cursor position of all of a window's ancestors to reflect the current cursor position of the current